The sweetest way to cool down this summer is by sipping this refreshing watermelon lemonade! Real watermelon gives this drink it’s beautiful color!

 You’d be hard up to find a more iconic summer drink than lemonade… but it’s fun (and tasty!) to add fruity flavors to the classic drink!
 This watermelon version also has pineapple juice in it for a tropical twist, and is incredibly easy to make!

 Lemonade….. ahhhhh my favorite summer drink!
-I’ve made a few lemonade drinks here on the blog, (the favorite so far has definitely been this raspberry peach version) but I realized a while back that I’d never made a version with my favorite summer fruit… watermelon!
+I’ve made a few lemonade drinks here on the site, (the favorite so far has definitely been this raspberry peach version) but I realized a while back that I’d never made a version with my favorite summer fruit… watermelon!

 This is one of those drinks that will make you feel like you’re on a lounge chair at the beach, a cool breeze in your hair, with not a care in the world… it tastes like sweet sweet summer folks!
-On a side note, doesn’t that beach scenario sound good?
-We haven’t gone on a vacation in a couple years and that’s going to change next year!

 I love the peachy pink color of this watermelon lemonade, even though I’m not a huge pink person.
 It’s just so fun and bright!
-And fellas, there’s no reason why you can’t be manly and drink a glass of this lemonade (maybe you could even spike it with some tequila or vodka to butch it up some).

 Looking for other refreshing summer drinks?
 Check these out: